-Since the system upgrade in November 2020, the assimilation in DEHM has been based on an updated version of the comprehensive 3D-var data assimilation scheme previously described in Silver et al. (2016).
-The NMC method (Parish and Derber, 1992; Kahnert, 2008) is used to estimate the background error covariance matrix.
+Since the system upgrade in November 2020, the assimilation in DEHM has been based on an updated version of the comprehensive 3D-var data assimilation scheme previously described in (Silver et al., 2016).
+The NMC method (Kahnert, 2008; Parrish and Derber, 1992) is used to estimate the background error covariance matrix.
 Two 1-year runs of DEHM using analysed and forecasted ECMWF weather data are performed and their differences are used to estimate the background errors in spectral space for O3, NO2, SO2, CO, PM2.5, and PM10.
 For the analysis and reanalysis runs, surface in-situ observations of the six species are assimilated at an hourly basis in DEHM.
-In order to optimise runtime, and also considering the good performances achieved, only daytime observations (8:00-19:00 UTC) are assimilated for O3, NO2, SO2, CO, and all-day observations are assimilated for PM2.5, and PM10.
+In order to optimise runtime, and also considering the good performances achieved, only daytime observations (8:00-19:00 UTC) are assimilated for O3, NO2, SO2, CO, PM2.5, and PM10.
+For the analysis and reanalysis runs, surface in-situ observations of the six species are assimilated at an hourly basis runs.